Have you or your child recently had so many tasks and responsibilities that you simply did not know where to get started?

 → Prioritize tasks based upon their urgency and importance.

 Our recommendation is that students should spend time each day listing out their school assignments and other activities and then identifying the tasks that require the most immediate energy.
-Two tools that can provide needed structure to this planning (and which we will discuss during this week’s sessions) are linked below:
+A tool that can provide needed structure to this planning (and which we will discuss during this week’s sessions) is linked below:

 3 ways developing Prioritization Skills make students more college-ready: